The 20 Best Major Depression Doctors Near Me in Washington, US

 Offers Telehealth

-Rebecca Boucher is a Psychiatrist in Tacoma, Washington.
-Dr. Boucher is rated as an Experienced provider by MediFind in the treatment of Major Depression.
-Her top areas of expertise are Seasonal Affective Disorder (SAD), Major Depression, Post-Traumatic Stress Disorder (PTSD), and Generalized Anxiety Disorder (GAD).
-Dr. Boucher is currently accepting new patients.
+Fletcher Taylor is a Psychiatrist and a Psychologist practicing medicine in Lynnwood, Washington.
+Dr. Taylor is rated as an Experienced provider by MediFind in the treatment of Major Depression.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Seasonal Affective Disorder (SAD), Major Depression, Attention Deficit Hyperactivity Disorder (ADHD), and Post-Traumatic Stress Disorder (PTSD).
+Dr. Taylor is board certified in Neurology and Psychiatry.
+Dr. Taylor is currently accepting new patients.

 Languages Spoken: